nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

 For this reason, we will have to access the OCP Cluster Manager using the Windows Tools VM.

+If you don't have a Windows Tools VM in your HPOC.
+Use these instructions here in :ref:`windows_tools_vm` to create one.

 .. note::

   DNS lookup will not work from anywhere else except the Windows Tools VM